Mirena IUD Lawsuit

 A Mirena IUD Lawyer Can Help

 Women who have been injured by the Mirena IUD may benefit from a consultation with a Mirena IUD lawyer.
-Most plaintiffs who file a Mirena IUD lawsuit claim that Bayer failed to provide adequate warnings about the health risks, and were also negligent in conducting safety studies on the device.
+Most plaintiffs who file a Mirena IUD lawsuit claim that Bayer failed to provide adequate warnings about the health risks, and was also negligent in conducting safety studies on the device.

 Bayer requested the centralization of all New Jersey cases into Middlesex County in August 2012, but the New Jersey Supreme Court recently denied that request without explanation.
-Mirena lawyers have also recently petitioned for consolidation of all federal cases, which could help increase efficiency of pre-trial proceedings.
+Mirena lawyers have also recently petitioned for consolidation of all federal cases, which could help increase the efficiency of pre-trial proceedings.

 Considering A Mirena IUD Lawsuit

 If you or a loved one has experienced these types of injuries, a Mirena IUD lawyer at Chaffin Luhana can help.
-We have decades of experience fighting for women’s rights concerning defective medical devices, and will work hard to help you obtain the compensation you deserve.
+We have decades of experience fighting for women’s rights concerning defective medical devices and will work hard to help you obtain the compensation you deserve.
 Call today for a free and confidential case evaluation at 1-888-316-2311.